-Hiking, or bushwalking, is one of the most popular pastimes in Australia!
+Hiking, or bushwalking, is one of the most popular adventures in Australia!
 If you plan on going backpacking in Australia, you must go walking in the wilderness for a few days.

-I always suggest getting a sturdy backpack as well, especially so if you intend venturing deep into the wilderness.
-My first backpack was a cheap one.
-Though it lasted a respectable amount of time, it would eventually be held together by duct tape and carabiners.
-Needless to say, it was far from waterproof.
+I always suggest getting a sturdy hiking backpack as well, especially so if you intend to venture deep into the wilderness.
+You’ll want the best you can find and not something that will eventually be held together by duct tape.

 Below is a list of some of Australia’s best multi-day trails.